St. Cuthbert's Way Workshop

 As one participant on our West Highland Way walk put it:

 "The walk and the workshop changed everything for me.
 I no longer say 'I like to write.'
 I say boldly 'I am a writer."

 Walk Distances and Destinations

-The workshop begins in Melrose, Scotland on September 19 with dinner at 5 p.m.
-It ends at breakfast on Holy Island, UK on September 28.
+The workshop begins in Melrose, Scotland with dinner at 5 p.m.
+It ends at breakfast on Holy Island, UK.

-Note: Scotland in September can be quite rainy.
+Note: Scotland can be quite rainy any time of the year.
 While the walking lengths and days will not be altered, the workshop itinerary and sessions may need to be, depending on the availability of indoor writing spaces along the route.